 As detailed in Section 3.6.3.2, all current RDS (WHOIS) accuracy-related compliance activities are separate and conducted individually.
 ARS sampled RDS (WHOIS) records to do accuracy tests, the Audit program samples registrars to conduct audits, and no synergies appear to have been gained through these different action tracks.

-Rationale: If a RDS (WHOIS) record is not accurate due to the registrar failing to conduct validation and verification, it shouldn’t be a standalone case.
+Rationale: If an RDS (WHOIS) record is not accurate due to the registrar failing to conduct validation and verification, it shouldn’t be a standalone case.
 A follow up audit would help in cases where a pattern of failure to validate and verify RDS (WHOIS) data as required by the RAA will help to mitigate issues regarding the identified registrar.

 Impact of Recommendation: